Mississippi Bankruptcy Exemptions: What You Get to Keep

 If you file bankruptcy in Mississippi, you must use Mississippi's state exemptions plus the available federal non-bankruptcy exemptions — you cannot choose the federal bankruptcy exemption set found in the U.S. Bankruptcy Code.
 Mississippi is an "opt-out" state under Miss.
 Code Ann. § 85-3-2, which expressly denies residents the federal exemptions listed in 11 U.S.C. § 522(d).
 In practical terms, the centerpiece of what you keep is a homestead exemption of up to $75,000 in equity in your home (covering up to 160 acres) under Miss.
 Code Ann. § 85-3-21, plus a separate $10,000 aggregate exemption for most of your tangible personal property — including your car — under Miss.
 Code Ann. § 85-3-1.
-These are the figures to plan around, and they differ from what a debtor in a neighboring state would get.
+And if you are 70 or older, Mississippi gives you an additional $50,000 wildcard exemption that you can apply to any property at all, including cash in the bank.

 Mississippi requires the state exemption set

 Two federal timing rules sit on top of the Mississippi list.
 First, to use Mississippi's exemptions at all, you generally must have been domiciled in Mississippi for the 730 days (about two years) before filing; if you moved more recently, the law looks back to where you lived during the 180 days before that two-year window.
-Second, the homestead exemption for a home acquired within roughly 1,215 days before filing is capped by federal law at an inflation-adjusted figure (set at $189,050 for cases filed on or after April 1, 2022, and adjusted every three years).
-Mississippi's $75,000 cap is well below that federal ceiling, so for most longtime Mississippi homeowners the state number is what controls.
+Second, the homestead exemption for a home acquired within roughly 1,215 days before filing is capped by federal law at an inflation-adjusted figure.
+That figure is $214,000 for cases filed on or after April 1, 2025, and it is adjusted every three years (the next adjustment is due April 1, 2028).
+You can see the current number on the official bankruptcy form published by the U.S. Courts.
+Mississippi's $75,000 cap sits far below that federal ceiling, so for most longtime Mississippi homeowners the state number is what actually controls.

 The homestead exemption: up to $75,000 and 160 acres

-Mississippi's homestead exemption protects up to $75,000 of equity in the land and buildings you occupy as your primary residence, limited to 160 acres.
+Mississippi's homestead exemption protects up to $75,000 of equity in the land and buildings you own and occupy as your residence, limited to 160 acres.
 A few features make Mississippi's homestead distinctive:

-- It is equity-based.
-The $75,000 figure applies to your equity — value above what you owe on the mortgage — not the home's gross sale price.
+It is equity-based.
+The statute says that "in determining this value, existing encumbrances on such land and buildings, including taxes and all other liens, shall first be deducted from the actual value."
+So the $75,000 measures your equity — value above what you owe — not the home's gross sale price.

 The homestead exemption protects against most unsecured creditors, but it does not erase a valid mortgage, a properly recorded judgment lien in some circumstances, or tax obligations.
 A voluntary lien you signed (your mortgage or home-equity loan) survives bankruptcy unless it is dealt with separately.